A WORD FROM YOUR COUNSELOR

 Visit Parent Portal to log in.
 Info on how to create an account is also found on this link.
 Keep in mind that the directions are a bit wordy and not as difficult as they might first appear.

 Work permits can be submitted and approved online at www.nclabor.com Scroll down a little and look for 'Apply for a Youth Employment Certificate.'
-On the right side-panel, scroll down and link to: (Youth Employment Certificate) Work Permits.
-Read instructions and click on link at bottom of page: YOUTH EMPLOYMENT CERTIFICATE.
+Read instructions, follow the prompts, and supply the requested information.
 You must have the employer and job information, and there's no need to go to DSS.